Car ownership is expensive, costing thousands of dollars per year for an item that sits empty most of the day. Imagine dropping that expense.

 So, how’s it done?
 Welcome to the world of carsharing, carpooling, and ridesharing.

-Princeton’s Spring Street garage has a few Zipcars.
-Use your valid driver’s license to set up an account, reserve a vehicle, and then head to the shore or the Adirondacks.
-When we last checked, there were several vehicles of various sizes available.
+Princeton’s Spring Street garage had a few Zipcars before the pandemic, and we hope that they will be restored soon.
+Once restored, you need a valid driver’s license to set up an account and reserve a vehicle before you head to the shore or the Adirondacks.

 Faculty, staff, and students at Princeton University also have access to an Enterprise CarShare program, which offers more than a dozen cars scattered around campus.